New South Wales National Party: Neo-Nazi infiltration

 In 2018, the party revealed that approximately 30 members of its youth wing were being investigated for alleged links to neo-Nazism.
 Federal Nationals leader Michael McCormack denounced these attempts stating that: "The Nationals will not tolerate extremism or the politics of hate.
 People found to engage with such radicalism are not welcome in our party.
 We are a grassroots party proudly championing what matters most to our regional and rural communities – always has been, always will be".
 Several suspected neo-Nazis were expelled from the party and its youth wing.
-John Barilaro, the leader of the NSW Nationals, also denounced racism and fascism within the party stating that: "I have no problems calling this out, this is something I’m very strong on, I do not accept racism".
+John Barilaro, the leader of the NSW Nationals, also denounced racism and fascism within the party stating that: "I have no problems calling this out, this is something I'm very strong on, I do not accept racism".

 Planned move to crossbench

-On 10 September 2020, the Nationals NSW declared that they would no longer support the legislation of the NSW Liberal Party, and would move to the crossbenches in Parliament.
+On 10 September 2020, the Nationals NSW declared that they would no longer support the legislation of the NSW Liberal Party, and would effectively move to the crossbenches in Parliament.
 This was caused due to a new amendments to planning regulation which looked to class more forested area as koala habitat, restricting land clearing in such areas and increasing compliance for landowners, to which they disagreed with.
-On the morning of 11 September 2020, the Nationals backed down and rejoined the government.
+In response, the Premier, Gladys Berejiklian, threatened to sack Barilaro and his colleagues from cabinet.
+Less than 24 hours later, on the morning of 11 September 2020, the Nationals backed down and rejoined the government.